 - A detailed story of the brand included on the About Us page

-- When appropriate, the address of the merchant’s physical location(s) included on the contact page
+- The address of the merchant’s physical location(s) is mentioned on the contact page when applicable.

 4. Show current customer satisfaction

-What the customer is asking: Do other customers think the product is as described?
-Does the business treat its customers fairly?
+What the customer is asking: Is the product as described by previous customers?
+Is the company treating its customers fairly?

-Business goal: Provide customers with the social proof they’re looking for about your brand and its products.
+Business goal: Give customers the social proof they need to believe in your business and its products.

-Our research found shoppers greatly value the reassurance they get through impartial customer and store reviews — unsurprisingly, they pay close attention to what previous customers have to say.
+According to research, shoppers place a high value on the reassurance they receive from unbiased customer and store reviews, and they pay close attention to what past customers have to say.

-When considering a purchase on a new website, shoppers want to read reviews on product pages, external sites and marketplaces, and social media before completing the transaction.
-Specifically, shoppers look for any inconsistencies or explicit warnings from previous customers, or feedback that contradicts what a business says on its website.
-On social media, shoppers may, for example, use mental math to figure out if the ratio of Instagram followers to likes feels authentic.
+Shoppers want to check reviews on product websites, other sites and marketplaces, and social media before making a purchase on a new website.
+Shoppers are looking for anomalies, specific cautions from prior customers, or feedback that contradicts what a company states on its website.
+On social media, for example, customers may use mental math to determine whether the ratio of Instagram followers to likes appears to be genuine.

-It’s essential business owners understand that community sentiment can be what makes or breaks the decision to purchase a product.
+It’s critical for business owners to realise that community sentiment can make or break a customer’s decision to buy a product.

-- Product reviews posted on social media that are mostly positive (e.g., reviews shared on Instagram, YouTube, etc.)
+- Product reviews that are largely good have been shared on social media (e.g., reviews shared on Instagram, YouTube, etc.)

-- Product reviews that are descriptive and with customer ratings
+- Product evaluations that are detailed and include client feedback

-- A social media following on Instagram, Facebook, or other platforms
+- A following on Instagram, Facebook, or other social media sites

-- Positive store reviews on external websites like Google, Facebook, Yelp, Trust Pilot, Amazon, eBay, etc.
+- Positive store reviews on third-party sites such as Google, Facebook, Yelp, Trustpilot, Amazon, eBay, and others

-- Product reviews on product pages that include photos
+- Product reviews that incorporate photographs on product pages

-- Product reviews for clothing/accessories/health and beauty that include the reviewer’s description of themselves (so shoppers can relate to review more)
+- Product reviews for apparel, accessories, and health and beauty products that include a description of the reviewer (so shoppers can relate to review more)

-- Product reviews that include a video of the product
+- Product reviews that contain a product video

-- Links to the store’s social media profiles that are easily visible in the store
+- Links to the store’s social media pages are prominently displayed throughout the store.

 5. Ensure the transaction is transparent and easy

-What the customer is asking: What is the cost of delivery and how much are taxes or duty going to be?
-Are the payment options familiar and secure, and do they function well?
+What the customer is asking: What will the delivery cost be, and how much will taxes or duties be?
+Are the payment choices widely-known and safe, as well as functional?

-As the saying goes, “Price is what you pay, and value is what you get.”
-While high-quality photography and compelling copy help communicate product value, shoppers also want to easily access the total price they’ll pay — with all discounts and fees included — as early in the purchase as possible.
+“Price is what you pay, and value is what you get,” as the adage goes.
+While high-quality photos and appealing copy assist to communicate product value, customers also want to see the complete amount they’ll pay as soon as possible, including all discounts and levies.

-- When shipping internationally, a shipping policy that clearly states who pays duties and taxes
+- When delivering overseas, a shipping policy that specifies who is responsible for duties and taxes is required

-- Familiar payment methods (such as PayPal and Shop Pay)
+- Methods of payment that are familiar (such as PayPal and Shop Pay)

-- For international stores, a language and currency switcher
+- A language and currency switcher is required for international stores.

 Customers reward businesses they trust

-Over time, your business can build trust by way of many satisfied customers and positive word of mouth.
-By then, your reputation will precede you and the finer details of your site may not have to do such heavy lifting.
-But that doesn’t mean you shouldn’t incorporate proven best practices to make your site feel familiar, reliable, and clear.
-Doing so will put shoppers at ease, make it easier to buy from your store, and potentially unlock step level growth for your business.
+Your company can gain trust over time by having a large number of satisfied customers and great word of mouth.
+Your reputation will have preceded you by then, and the finer aspects of your site may not have to do as much work.
+That doesn’t mean you shouldn’t use tried-and-true best practises to make your site feel familiar, trustworthy, and easy to use.
+This will put customers at ease, making purchasing from your store easier, and even unlock step level growth for your brand.

 Source: Shopify blog